NikolayVerstak/Radency_TestTask_Back/README.md

 1. Clone the repository:
    `git clone https://github.com/NikolayVerstak/notes-node-app.git`

-2. nstall the dependencies in the project directory:
+2. Install the dependencies in the project directory:
-   `cd notes-node-app`
    `npm install`

 3. Run the server: